gruntwork-io/terragrunt/README.md

 }
 ```

-Now you can go into the root folder and deploy all the modules within it by using the `apply-all` command:
+Now you can go into the `root` folder and deploy all the modules within it by using the `apply-all` command:

 ```
 cd root
 terragrunt apply-all
 ```

-When you run this command, Terragrunt will look through all the subfolders of the current working directory, find all
+When you run this command, Terragrunt will recursively look through all the subfolders of the current working
-`terraform.tfvars` files with a `terragrunt = { ... }` block, and run `terragrunt apply` in each one concurrently.
+directory, find all `terraform.tfvars` files with a `terragrunt = { ... }` block, and run `terragrunt apply` in each
+one concurrently.

 Similarly, to undeploy all the Terraform modules, you can use the `destroy-all` command: